da21510/avl.github.io/recruit/webdev.md

 	1. **Functional and working.** We value functional, working prototypes, so make sure your site is live and running before you move onto additional features.
 Before your exam date to save time, we recommend setting a blank single page site on your development machine accessible on the web.
 	1. **Quality over quantity.** We would rather you focus on fewer features that are working and bug-free, rather than a bunch of broken, buggy features.
 1. Your code, hosted on Github.
 (This can serve as a portfolio for your future interviews and resume.)
+1. Your **Git Commits**
+	1. We use git commit times on your Github/GitLab to check that all of your exam work was completed **during your scheduled exam period**.
+	1. Your first commit should be at the start of your exam time.
+Your **first commit** should only be an almost blank, basic, starter code to get a webpage up and running, likley with some simple pre-built framework setup.
+	1. You should **commit every 30-minute**, with a total around 5 commits overall.
+	1. Your commits should **show your progress** in the 2.5hr.
+Your final commit should not contain all or most of your work.

 ## Pre-Exam Preparation
 > **IMPORTANT:**